peter3605/Mining-Game/README.md

 My Java implementation of one of my favorite Pokemon subgames using Java Swing for the GUI and Java Graphics for the display.

-** Created this as a sophomore in high school
+** Created this for my high school computer science class in 2016-2017